-The movement to afford the wrongly convicted access to DNA testing has also gotten reflected in court decisions.
+The movement to afford the wrongly convicted access to DNA testing has also been reflected in court decisions.
 For example, in Harvey v.
 Horan, No. 00-1123-A (E.D.
 Va.
 2001), the United States District Court held that “the plaintiff ha[d]…a due process right of access to the DNA evidence and to conduct DNA testing upon biological evidence, as such evidence could constitute material exculpatory material.”
-Id. at 11 (See Exhibit H: 04/16/01 Memorandum Opinion, attached hereto.)
+Id. at 11 (See Exhibit H: 04/16/01 Memorandum Opinion).

 Likewise, in Charles v.
 Greenberg , 2000 WL 1838713 (E.D.
 La.
 2000), the United States District Court held that there was a constitutional basis for access to biological evidence.
 See also infra pp. 20-23 (discussing the implications of Brady and due process on post-conviction DNA testing requests).

 Accordingly, an order permitting mtDNA testing to proceed on the hairs would not be inconsistent with recent court decisions or the major shifts in criminal justice legislation observed over the last three years.